395 Meanings

-A green plastic watering can
+Her green plastic watering can for

-For a fake Chinese rubber plant
+her fake Chinese rubber plant

 In the fake plastic earth

-That she bought from a rubber man
+What she bought from a rubber man

-In a town full of rubber plans
+In a town full of rubber bands

-To get rid of itself
+to get rid of itself

-It wears her out
+It wears her out, it wears her out

-It wears her out
+It wears her out, it wears her out

 She lives with a broken man

-A cracked polystyrene man
+A cracked polystyreneman

 Who just crumbles and burns